This is your complete guide to transition your Shopify Plus store to using our Google Tag Manager app by Elevar.

 Once you have verified that you do not pre-existing GTM code present, you can move to the next step.

-Once you've copied the code, you can paste into the checkout script settings below, and hit SAVE.
+Once you've copied the code, you can paste it into the checkout script settings below.

 IMPORTANT: Don't delete your existing scripts in here without reviewing them first!
 It's possible that you might have scripts used for other tracking purposes! ❗❗❗